Sigmmma/c20/src/content/h1/tags/scenario_structure_bsp/readme.md

 Danger Canyon contains at least two prevalent cases of phantom BSP.
 The Warthog and bullets are both colliding with invisible extensions of nearby surfaces.
 {% /figure %}

 Phantom BSP is a collision artifact sometimes produced when compiling BSPs.
-It manifests itself as invisible surfaces which projectiles and vehicles collide with (but not players), and mostly appears around sharp corners near cases of "nearly coplanar faces" warnings in your [WRL file](~wrl).
+It manifests itself as invisible surfaces which projectiles and vehicles collide with (but not players), and mostly appears around sharp corners near cases of ["nearly coplanar faces"](~bsp-troubleshooting#warning-nearly-coplanar-faces-red-and-green) warnings in your [WRL file](~wrl).
+It can also cause objects above the problem area to fall back to [BSP default lighting](~object#shadows-and-lighting).

 Bungie was aware of this artifact and implemented a feature to help spot it (`collision_debug_phantom_bsp 1` in [Sapien](~h1a-sapien) or [Standalone](~h1a-standalone-build)).
 If you find phantom BSP in your map, there are a few steps you can take to resolve it: